Carter-Askelson/Bejeweled-Tester/README.md

 The bare skeleton of the game I want to make and publish uses the Match-3 Formula so I wanted to recreate Bejeweled to better learn the Godot Engine.

+(You can test the Game by Downloading the Game Folder) (You can view the Code in the GDscript Folder)

 [Software Demo Video](https://youtu.be/xcnRgNoUoog)

 # Development Environment